 The Atreus is a small mechanical keyboard that is based around the shape of the human hand.
 It combines the comfort of a split ergonomic keyboard with the crisp key action of mechanical switches, all while fitting into a tiny profile.

 The Atreus's Cherry MX blue switches enjoy great popularity among keyboard enthusiasts for their precise, crisp action.
-Most keyboards use a layer of rubber to provide resistance under the keys, but each of these switches have a separate spring and emit an audible click to let you know precisely when the switch has activated.
+Most keyboards use a layer of rubber to provide resistance under the keys, but each Cherry switch has a separate spring and emits an audible click to let you know precisely when the switch has activated.

 Many ergonomic keyboards offer a split design where each hand can be naturally positioned at a different angle, but nearly all of them use the typewriter-style staggering where each row is shifted over a bit to allow the striking arm to come up.
 Instead the Atreus staggers by column to reflect the fact that the fingers of the human hand are of different lengths.
 There are four thumb keys on each side, because putting more keys under the strongest fingers and fewer under the weakest fingers just makes sense.